ofTheo/ofxKinect/README.md

 [http://www.openframeworks.cc/](http://www.openframeworks.cc/)

-###NOTE: Does not currently support Kinect4Windows Hardware!
+### NOTE: Does not currently support newer Xbox Kinect models > 1414 (1473, etc) or Kinect4Windows devices on Mac OSX

-If you have a Kinect4Windows device, it will not currently work in ofxKinect as libfreenect does not support them yet.
-The [fix is in the works](https://github.com/OpenKinect/libfreenect/issues/298).
+If you have an Xbox Kinect model 1473 or Kinect4Windows device, it will not currently work in ofxKinect on OSX.
+The [fix is in the works](https://github.com/OpenKinect/libfreenect/pull/325).

-In the meantime, we suggest you use ofxOpenNI or get an Xbox Kinect instead ...
+In the meantime, we suggest you get the *original* Xbox Kinect model 1414 instead ...

 Installation
 ------------